FBI Background Checks for US Citizens Living Abroad: The Complete 2026 Guide

 Frequently Asked Questions

-How long does it take to get my FBI clearance?
+How long does it take to get an FBI background check?

 Can this process be expedited?